nicholascar/vocprez-profile/README.md

 # VocPrez Profile
 This is a *profile* of another profile, the [VocPub Profile](https://w3id.org/profile/vocpub), which profiles the [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/).
-It is implemented by [SURROUND Australia](https://surroundaustralia.com) to allow for the validation of vocabularies according to the needs of the [VocPrez](https://github.com/surroundaustralia/Prez/) tool.
+It is implemented to allow for the validation of vocabularies according to the needs of the [VocPrez](https://github.com/surroundaustralia/Prez/) tool.

 By *profile*, what is meant here is "A specification that constrains, extends, combines, or provides guidance or explanation about the usage of other specifications." (from [PROF](https://www.w3.org/TR/dx-prof/#definitions)) and, here the *other specifications* are VocPub & SKOS.